neelesh2k/beautiful-jekyll/aboutme.md

 Anna University.
 I am an aspiring Data scientist, a front-end web developer, a graphic designer and a blogger. \
  \
+ I worked as a Data Science Intern from March 2020 to August 2020 at GITAA Pvt.
+Ltd. GITAA an IITM incubated company, is founded by experienced academicians from Indian Institute of Technology, Madras, who bring in a wealth of expertise and knowledge in data sciences.
+During my internship period, I worked on developing several case studies.
+These include case studies on Time Series Forecasting, Hand Gesture Recognition, Deep Learning, Sentiment Analysis, and Recommender Systems. \
+ \
  I am a highly analytical student with a stark Mathematics background and experience in Python, Machine learning and Statistics.
 I gained practical experience with Data Science by proactively working with